obistack/ksubmit/README.md

-# KSUB - Kubernetes Job Submission Tool with Shorthand Commands
+# KSUBMIT - Kubernetes Job Submission Tool with Shorthand Commands

 A Python-based CLI tool that parses shell scripts with UGE-like #$ directives and translates them into Kubernetes jobs.

 ## Overview

-KSUB makes it easy to submit batch jobs to Kubernetes clusters using a familiar syntax inspired by Univa Grid Engine (UGE).
+KSUBMIT makes it easy to submit batch jobs to Kubernetes clusters using a familiar syntax inspired by Univa Grid Engine (UGE).
 It allows you to:

 - Parse shell scripts with UGE-like #$ directives
 - Generate Kubernetes job specifications